witnet/sheikah/README.md

 If the application doesn't boot correctly and no error is reported in the terminal, try running `yarn reinstall` and try again.

-## Installation

-### From Github Releases
-⚠️ Due to this project is under development it doesn't have any release yet and has to be run as specified in [Sheikah Development](#Sheikah-development) ⚠️

-~~Go to [releases](https://github.com/witnet/sheikah/releases) section and download the binary suitable for your system.~~